 Financial stress, everyone has it right?
-Well, you might be surprised to know that it is possible to stop stressing about money with a few simple steps.
+Well, you might be surprised to know that it is possible to reduce financial stress immediately with a few simple steps.
 Here’s how.

 Not too long ago a mom emailed me about a financial challenge she was facing, we’ll call her Jenny.
 She was $8,000 dollars in credit card debt, and the situation was stealing her joy and even triggering serious health issues.

 She was stressed.

 But as you’ll soon see, things weren’t quite as bad as she thought.

 Financial stress can be defined as the response that comes from either a real or perceived gap between the demands on your income and your ability to meet those demands.

 I’m sure I don’t even have to tell you how financial stress causes your health, your marriage, and your family to suffer.